Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 2/README.md

 ## PROPER USE OF THE FREEWAY/HIGHWAY LANE

-On a freeway, the right lane is typically used for entering, exiting, and slower traffic, while the left lane is primarily for passing and faster-moving vehicles; meaning you should "keep right except to pass" - always stay in the right lane unless you are actively overtaking another vehicle.
+On a Highway/Freeway, the right lane is typically used for entering, exiting, and slower traffic, while the left lane is primarily for passing and faster-moving vehicles; meaning you should "keep right except to pass" - always stay in the right lane unless you are actively overtaking another vehicle.

 Key points about freeway lane usage:
 - Right lane: For entering, exiting, and slower speeds.